As a company Gecko are totally committed to a central idea: get as many people as possible to see the work we make.

 It’s a simple idea that comes from Amit’s belief in the quality of the work we make and his desire as an artist to share the way he sees the world.
 Also, obviously, without an audience Gecko cannot survive.

-Over the past two years social media has been a brilliant way to help us find new audiences and engage with the community on a wider scale.
+Over the past five years social media has been a brilliant way to help us find new audiences and engage with the community on a wider scale.
 But our social media is about much more than just bums on seats.

 - We have a complete open door policy – we believe in sharing anything that we think our audience will find interesting.
 We have nothing to hide at Gecko.
 We are artists; we are fascinated by how work is made, how people operate and interact and all the tiny details that go into making art.
 Whenever we can, we try to share these things with our online audience.